 Most experienced homeowners have a desire to upgrade their homes; it might be to get the house ready to sell, for peripheral benefits like energy savings, or simply for the aesthetic appeal of “something new.”
 In any case, some upgrades and installations are easily wiser investments than others, and replacing the siding of your home is one of the most cost-effective investments you can make.

 Replacing siding isn’t a straightforward deal, however.
 There are many different types of siding to choose from, and hundreds of styles to consider.
 Fiber-cement siding, for example, is one of the most popular modern forms of siding, due to its aesthetic appeal and high durability—but compared to vinyl siding, it’s somewhat more expensive.
-Knowing that siding replacement is one of the highest-ROI strategies you can pursue, is fiber-cement siding worth the extra money?
+Knowing that siding replacement is one of the highest-ROI strategies you can pursue, are fiber-cement siding products such as Hardieplank worth the extra money?

 How Much Does Fiber-Cement Siding Cost?

 First, let’s take a look at how much fiber-cement siding actually costs.
 As you might imagine, that depends on a lot of variables, such as the size and scope of your project, and where you currently live.
 On average, fiber-cement siding costs about $10 per square foot for the raw materials, and the cost of installation runs in the thousands.
 Ultimately, depending on the size of your home, you can expect to pay anywhere from a few thousand dollars to $10,000 or more for a project.
 Compared to vinyl, whose material cost is roughly half of vinyl-cement and whose installation is easier, this seems quite expensive.